ianlintner/forum/docs/senator_relationship_system_design.md

 ### 4.3 Decay Implementation

-The key implementation is the `apply_time_decay` method that applies appropriate decay based on elapsed time.
+The key implementation is the `apply_time_decay` method that applies appropriate decay based on elapsed time:

+1. For each relationship type and target senator:
+   - Calculate the daily decay rate from the monthly rate
+   - Calculate the total decay amount based on days elapsed
+   - Determine decay direction (relationships trend toward neutral)
+   - Apply decay and ensure it doesn't cross zero
+   - Update the relationship cache
+   - Create a memory item for significant decay

 ## 5. Example Usage Scenarios